.bank

-The top-level domain was approved by ICANN in September 2014 but only became available to qualifying institutions the following year in May 2015.
+The top-level domain was approved by ICANN in September 2014, but only became available to qualifying institutions the following year in May 2015.
+The .bank TLD has been included in the HSTS preload-list; as a result, popular web browsers will only connect to a .bank webpage using HTTPS.

 Proposals

 When proposed back in 2011, it was hoped that the release and adoption of a .bank domain name by authorized institutions would help prevent phishing and identity theft.
 The project's general manager, Craig Schwartz, anticipated less than 10,000 .bank domains being registered due to the exclusive eligibility criteria.

 Usage

 Usage of the .bank domain is reserved for those in the banking industry, including retail banks, savings associations, and related holding companies and associated organizations composed primarily of those entities.
 If approved by the fTLD board, government regulators of eligible companies and organizations, or organizations whose members are composed primarily of such government regulators, can register as well.

 Any entity in Canada found using a .bank gTLD in violation of the Bank Act must relinquish the domain.

 As of March 2017, around 2,400 banks in the United States had registered nearly 5,000 .bank domains, with 300 in active use at that time.

 By August 2018, it was reported that several hundred banking institutions had acquired a .bank domain.
 Association with the domain is exclusive and subject to a vetting process, suggesting visitors can trust the website as being a legitimate bank.